NFL News: Movie Being Planned On Infamous ‘No-Call’ In Saints Vs. Rams Game

 This year’s NFC Championship Game will live on for all eternity and be remembered for a number of things, but mostly for the “no call.”
-The call heard around the world, that wasn’t actually called as a penalty, and it led to the Los Angeles Rams advancing to Super Bowl LIII.
+The call, heard around the world, wasn’t actually called as a penalty, and it led to the Los Angeles Rams advancing to Super Bowl LIII.
 The New Orleans Saints had to stay home and brought up their grievances to the NFL but to no avail.
 Now, it’s going to be thrown back in the league’s face again as a movie is actually being planned to tell the whole story.

 By now, football fans of the world know the entire story and there is not much more that can be said.
 As reported by The Inquisitr, the petitions earned a lot of signatures, but the game was not restarted again and nothing ended up being done to rectify the entire situation.

-Now, The Advocate is reporting that there is a movie project in the works and if it ends up being made, Get The Ref would detail all of the events and the eventual no-call.
-Not only would it go through the entire NFC Championship Game, but likely detail the events that followed it as well.
+Now, The Advocate is reporting that there is a movie project in the works, and if it ends up being made, Get The Ref would detail all of the events and the eventual no-call.
+It would not only go through the entire NFC Championship Game, but likely detail the events that followed it as well.

-That’s the one small consolation for New Orleans Saints fans is that the Rams ended up losing in Super Bowl LIII by a score of 13-3.
+One small consolation for New Orleans Saints fans is that the Rams ended up losing in Super Bowl LIII by a score of 13-3.
 Even that, though, wasn’t enough to have the memories of the game erased from their minds as it will be remembered forever.

 Prior Military Productions is a group from West Hollywood that works with disabled veterans in the film industry, and they are already expecting Get The Ref to begin production this summer.
-Company president Joanne Busch knows how big this whole story was and still it.
+Company president Joanne Busch knows how big this whole story was and still is.

 “We wanted to make a film with impact reflective of social events.
 The tragedy that befell Saints fans needs some kind of retribution.”